Bukola-Testimony/Deploying-a-simple-personal-website-docker-image-on-google-kubernetes-engine-GKE-clusters./README.md

 ```
 <br>
 <br>

 ### CREATE A DEPLOYMENT ON GOOGLE KUBERNETES ENGINE (GKE) WITH THE WEB IMAGE.

 ## step one
 > Log in to your Google Cloud Platform account and navigate to the Kubernetes Engine in the left navigation panel.
+Note: if this is your first time, you will be prompted to enable the Google kubernetes Engine API.
+Click on "OK" and wait for the API to be enabled.
 <br>

 > ![Google-kubernetes-mini-project](./images/file-1.png)